Menu

 M. Gutmann

-Purchased RV insurance thru a company in ***, *** called ***.
-When we had minor accident, they charged us $1500 deductible, despite *** having paid extra for the "Peace of Mind" level of coverage, which is $500 deductible. *** of no help.
-We got circular buck passing within the company, with no resolution.
-This was clear misrepresentation to us and false sale of insurance product.
-We paid for level of insurance that we were not provided.
+Purchased RV insurance through a company in a certain location called [Insurance Company Name].
+When we had a minor accident, they charged us a $1500 deductible, despite having paid extra for the 'Peace of Mind' level of coverage, which is supposed to be a $500 deductible.
+Customer service was of no help.
+We experienced circular buck passing within the company, with no resolution.
+This was a clear misrepresentation to us and a false sale of an insurance product.
+We paid for a level of insurance that we were not provided.

 Outdoorsy earns a trustworthiness rating of 100%